Federal Parent Loan (PLUS)

 The PLUS loan is available for the parents (natural or adoptive parent, any step-parent whose information is on the FAFSA) of dependent undergraduate students only.
 The FAFSA is required, and the student must be enrolled in at least 6 hours.

-- Interest accrues immediately, but repayment can be deferred until the student stops attending; the parent borrower can request this repayment option during the online application.
+- Interest accrues upon disbursement, but repayment can be deferred until the student stops attending; the parent borrower can request this repayment option during the online application.

 How to apply for the PLUS Loan

 - Under Popular Topics choose "Apply for a Parent PLUS Loan"

 - To sign in, use parent FSA ID and password assigned when FAFSA was completed.

 - If you do not have an FSA ID, choose "Create an Account" and follow the directions.

 - DO NOT sign in with the student's username and password.
 The Parent PLUS Loan will not fund with the student showing as the borrower.